davelpz/Resume/draft.md

  - *RFDS* - Radio Frequency Design
 [Java/Spring Boot, HTML5, CSS3, JavaScript, jQuery]
-RFDS is a new system used by radio frequency engineers for cell tower design and construction.
+RFDS is a new system used by radio frequency engineers for cell tower design, construction, and maintenance.

 	*Duties:*
 	- System Architect from system conception to production deployment